Linear Algebra • Calculus • Analytical Geometry • Differential Equations

 Careers in mathematics include mathematical technicians, mathematical science teachers (postsecondary) and mathematicians.
 According to U.S. Department of Labor employment projections, opportunities for mathematical technicians are expected to grow 7.8 percent, for mathematical science teachers (postsecondary) are expected to grow 9.2 percent and for mathematicians are expected to grow 29.7 percent from 2016 to 2026.
 The 2017 median annual wage for mathematical science teachers (postsecondary) was $70,910.

 LLCC offers the following degree program in mathematics.
-Learn more about the courses for this program:
+Learn more about the required courses for this program:

 MAT 081 – Developmental Arithmetic I (2 credits)